The sun is a miasma of incandescent plasma

 - And in Super Mario Galaxy, the final boss battle against Bowser takes place inside a hollow sun.

-- Paper Mario has a stranger one, the (or possibly "a") sun is at the top of a relatively short tower with a diameter of less than 12' and has an owl like face.
+- Paper Mario 64 has a stranger one, the (or possibly "a") sun is at the top of a relatively short tower with a diameter of less than 12' and has an owl like face.
+It's bummed because the clouds that the Koopa Troop have spread over Flower Fields keep him from bringing light to the place.

 - The Kirby series has a weird sun which orbits around the roughly pentagram-shaped planet.
 One of the bosses is a sun that follows the circle-with-short-triangular-rays design.